uid-11222/npm-statistic/README.md

 Show short help.

 ## Details ##
-**Important**: if you update (reinstall) npm-statistic, config and accumulated statistics disappear (as they are stored in the installation directory).
-You can save config.json and stats/ in other dir before update, and move them to npm-statistic dir after update.
+**Important**: if you update (reinstall) **npm-statistic**, config and accumulated statistics disappear (as they are stored in the installation directory).
+You can save config.json and stats/ in other dir before update, and move them to **npm-statistic** dir after update.

 Example of one [package](https://www.npmjs.com/package/react) statistic snapshot:
 ```js